xiaohu-liu/ElasticSearch/Getting Started/explore-cluster.md

 fields notes:
 ```
 _index: the index of the document belongs to
-_type: the type of the document index into
+_type: the type of the document which is indexed into
 _id: the precise id if we specified or uuid is not specified
 _source: the full document content we indexed
 ```